Hearing Loss in Adults and Children

 Conductive hearing loss is often reversible with medical or surgical treatment.
 If the hearing loss cannot be corrected then hearing aids are usually appropriate.

 Sensorineural Hearing Loss – occurs when there is damage to the inner ear (cochlea) or auditory nervous system in the brain.
 Some of the common causes of sensorineural hearing loss are:

 - Excessive exposure to loud noise

 - Viral or bacterial infections

 - Medications such as certain types ofantibiotics (gentamycin, streptomycin, erythromycin and vancomycin), ASA, and certain drugs given for the treatment of cancer (cisplatinum)

 - Meniere’s Disease – an inner ear disorder which produces fluctuating hearing loss, periods/attacks of vertigo (dizziness), full feeling in the ears and tinnitus (ringing/buzzing in the ears)

 - Gradual age-related hearing loss called presbycusis (affects 30% of persons over the age of 65)

 - Acoustic Neuroma a tumor located between the ear and the brain and which usually affects balance as well as hearing.

 Sensorineural hearing loss is a permanent type of hearing loss that usually can be helped with a hearing aid or other type of assistive listening device.

 With the exception of physical deformity, most conductive hearing losses can be treated medically or surgically.
 Conductive hearing losses can re-occur so monitoring is necessary.
 (Recurring middle ear fluid is particularly common in children.)
 Also, if left untreated, conductive hearing loss can become permanent.
 Treatment then becomes hearing aid amplification with assistive devices as necessary.

 Sensorineural hearing losses cannot be corrected medically or surgically.
-When an individual is diagnosed with sensorineural hearing loss it is essential that they be fitted with hearing aid amplification as quickly as possible.
+When an individual is diagnosed with sensorineural hearing loss it is essential that they be fit with hearing aid amplification as quickly as possible.
 Further, they will need to be seen by a Speech – Language Pathologist to assess language and communication needs.
 Assistive listening devices may also be necessary.

 - What can I do about hearing loss?